Navigating this Site

 NEW material is added weekly, with updates and examples that reflect the most current and relevant IB information.
-I am constantly on the look out for topics of special interest to art teachers, to keep your teaching stimulating, informed and enjoyable.
+I am always on the look out for topics of special interest to art teachers, to keep your teaching stimulating, informed and enjoyable.

 Here you will find detailed discussion of each component Part 1,The Comparative Study, Part 2, Process Portfolio and Part 3, The Exhibition, the role of Visual Journal and examples of Course Planning.

 Teachers may also find helpful the pages on approaches to teaching art: structure vs freedom, open ended assignments, the role of themes, key issues around how much we actually need to teach the subject and how much freedom to allow students.

 For getting started with exciting, skill building assignments have a look at the suggestions in Starting Strategies